Fossilised Bee Provides Clue to Orchid Evolution

 An analysis of DNA extracted from pollen found on the back of a fossilised bee (preserved in amber) indicates that orchids could have been well established at the time of the extinction of the dinosaurs 65 mya.
 The amber that contains the beautifully preserved bee fossil was found in the Dominican Republic in 2000.
 The fossil itself dates back 15-20 million years (Miocene Epoch) and captures a moment in time when a sting less worker bee, got stuck in some pine tree sap having just visited an orchid flower, picking up some of the orchid’s pollen on its back.

-The picture above clearly shows the pollen grains preserved on the back of the worker bee.
+Images released by the scientists clearly show the pollen grains preserved on the back of the worker bee.
 The bee has been identified as a Proplebeia dominicara an extinct species but a close relative to modern bees.
 The distinctive orchid pollen has been classified to belonging to Meliorchis caribea.
 Using the DNA extract scientists have been able to calculate the age of the orchid family with greater accuracy, placing the origin of the orchid at between 84 million years ago to 76 million years ago (mya), the Campanian stage of the Late Cretaceous.

 Previously, claims as to the age of the orchid family, a plant family that makes up about 8% of all flowering species on the planet, varied widely.
 Some scientists estimated that they first appeared 112 mya, whilst others claimed that they were much more recent appearing around 26 mya.